elocatelli/ICi_potential/README.md

 ## Relevant attributes:

-the code contains a Python class, ICi, with several methods.
+the code contains a Python class, ICi, with several methods and attributes.

 To create an instance of the class, simply type

 myICI = ICi()

+Aside for the attributes that pertain the model (such as the charges, the eccentricity etc.) important attributes are:

+ICidict : a dictionary containing 3 items 'folder', 'toread' and 'topofile', that the code use to store the directory (where the files are saved), the parameter file and the topology file.
+If you specify the parameter file and/or the topology file, please set the whole path to the file (the absolute path or the path relative to the working directory).

 The most useful methods for the end user are: